Timber Frame Extension Cost

 Who Can Plan my Timber Frame Extension?

-Before we begin this section, it is important to recognise that in the UK, there is currently no law stating that you must have an architect to submit plans for your new extension.
+It is important to recognise that in the UK, there is currently no law stating that you must have an architect to submit plans for your new extension.
 However, we always recommend the best possible way for you to make the process run as smoothly as possible and achieve the best quality results.

 We will always suggest that whenever you are planning on carrying out extensive building work on your property, you seek the advice and services of skilled professionals who are experienced in this area.